Pediatric Orthopedic surgeons width="1024" height="188"

 3. To reduce swelling, encircle the region with a gentle wrap.

-4. Raise the legs or foot over the heart by using cushions.
+4. Raise the legs or feet over the heart by using cushions.

 Medications